-Maize (Zea mays L.) is one of the most important cereal crops in the world originated from Mexico, raises agricultural economy, serves as food, feed and raw material for industry.
+Maize (Zea mays L.) is one of the most important cereal crops in the world originated from Mexico, raises the agricultural economy, and serves as food, feed and raw material for industry.
 Maize contains approximately 72% starch, 10% protein, and 4% fat, supplying an energy density of 365 Kcal/ 100 gm (Nuss and Tanumihardjo, 2010).
 In India, maize is the third most important cereal crop after rice and wheat, grown in a wide range of environments extending from extreme semi-arid to sub-humid and humid regions.
-Since, its introduction in India, maize has become an important crop as well as an integral component of the cropping systems of Indian agriculture.
-Despite very high yield potential of maize, one of the major deterrents to high grain yield is its sensitivity to several diseases.
+Since, its introduction in India, maize has become an important corp as well as an integral component of the cropping systems of Indian agriculture.
+Despite the very high yield potential of maize, one of the major deterrents to high grain yield is its sensitivity to several diseases.
 Nearly 112 diseases have been reported, of which, 65 are known to occur in India (Saxena, 2002).
-Seed rot, seedling blight, leaf spots, blights, downy mildews, stalk rots, banded leaf and sheath blight and smut are the most important diseases of maize crop (Hafiz, 1986).
-BLSB was caused by most destructive pathogen Rhizoctonia solani f.sp. sasakii, causes nearly 60% yield loss.
-A high positive correlation between disease index and premature death of plants that resulted in drastic reduction on grain yield as high as 97 per cent (Butchaiah, 1977).
+Seed rot, seedling blight, leaf spots, blights, downy mildewsmildew, stalk rots, banded leaf and sheath blight and smut are the most important f.sp. sasakii, causes nearly 60% yield loss.
+A high positive correlation between disease index and premature death of plants that-resulted in a\drastic reduction on-in\grain yield as high as 97 per cent (Butchaiah, 1977).

-BLSB was first reported from Sri Lanka in 1927 as Sclerotial disease (Bertus, 1927) In India, it was first reported in 1960 from Tarai region of Uttar Pradesh.
-The causal organism was Hypochonus sasakii (Payak and Renfro, 1966) and it was appeared in epidemic form in 1972 in Mandi district of Himachal Pradesh (Thakur et al., 1973).
-The pathogen characterized by the formation of sclerotial bodies in advanced stages of infection.
-Due to the shortage of water for rice cultivation in rabi season, farmers in most of the districts of Andhra Pradesh opting for maize.
+BLSB was first reported from Sri Lanka in 1927 as Sclerotial disease (Bertus, 1927).
+In India, it was first reported in 1960 from the Tarai region of Uttar Pradesh.
+The causal organism was Hypochonus sasakii (Payak and Renfro, 1966) and it was appeared in epidemic form in 1972 in the Mandi district of Himachal Pradesh (Thakur et al., 1973).
+The pathogen is characterized by the formation of sclerotial bodies in advanced stages of infection.
+Due to the shortage of water for rice cultivation in the rabi season, farmers in most of the districts of Andhra Pradesh opting-opted for maize.
 Rice fallow maize cultivation (zero tillage) has become popular in Krishna, Guntur, Prakasam, East and West Godavari districts due to better yields, higher productivity and monetary returns.
 Keeping in view the present study was conducted to assess the severity of this disease in major maize growing areas of Andhra Pradesh.